Jim Steinman: 1990s

-Ten previously released Steinman songs were included on the 2-disc compilation album The Very Best of Meat Loaf (1998).
+Ten previously released Steinman songs were included on the double-disc compilation album The Very Best of Meat Loaf (1998).
 The included recording of the song "Life Is a Lemon and I Want My Money Back" was a new remix made by Steinman's production team.
 The compilation also included three new recordings of songs co-written by Steinman, all three of which he produced.
 They include the hybrid track "Home By Now/No Matter What" and "A Kiss Is a Terrible Thing to Waste" from Whistle Down the Wind.
 Also included is the song "Is Nothing Sacred", on which Steinman wrote music for Don Black's lyrics.

 2000s

 In 2000, South African singer Jennifer Jones sang at the World Aids Day concert.
 Jones performed "The Future Ain't What It Used To Be".
 The World Aids Day concert was broadcast worldwide.
-For many people around the world, this was the first or only time they ever heard that song.

 In 2001, the box set Andrew Lloyd Webber: Now & Forever was released.
-It included a recording, produced by Steinman and Andrew Lloyd Webber, and also co-produced by Steven Rinkoff and Nigel Wright, of the Steinman/Webber song "A Kiss Is a Terrible Thing to Waste", from Whistle Down the Wind.
+It included a recording, produced by Steinman, Webber, and Rinkoff and Nigel Wright, of the Steinman/Webber song "A Kiss Is a Terrible Thing to Waste", from Whistle Down the Wind.
 It was credited to The Metal Philharmonic Orchestra, which was an unrealized performance project idea.
 Kyle Gordon, a.k.a.
 "Scarpia", a singer on many demo recordings for Steinman, sang the lead vocal.
 Around 2001, Steinman was working with singer Karine Hannah.
 Plans to make an album with her were eventually abandoned.
-Demo recordings of Hannah singing four songs by Steinman were leaked to fans and have since been available on numerous fan sites.
 The songs on these demos are "Safe Sex", "Making Love Out of Nothing at All", "Is Nothing Sacred" and "Braver Than We Are".
 Steinman also recorded her voice on a demo of "Catwoman's Song", which recycled parts of the Steinman/Eldritch song "More".
 This demo was part of Steinman's preparations for the unrealized Batman: The Musical.
-He shared it with fans through a website.
 In 2002, Russell Watson released the album Encore.
 It included the Steinman/Black song "Is Nothing Sacred".
 Steinman had originally worked on his production of this song with Watson on lead vocals.